TanishSanghvi/Tweet-Classification/README.md

  ## RESULTS

-The Final report is present in the notebook file 'Tweet_Classification_report' added to the repository
+The Final report with data cleaning, EDA, model results and visualizations are all present in the notebook file 'Tweet_Classification_report' added to the repository